-Performing Arts such as music, drama, movement and creativity are integral parts of a child’s education.
+Performing Arts such as music, drama, movement and creativity are integral parts of a child’s education and we are a proud performing arts school.
 We are also the home to PC Dance, a program hosted on at Perth College to extend dance beyond the classroom hours.

 Perth College is part of JIGSSA (Junior Independent Girls’ Schools’ Sports Association), which caters for girls from Years 3 to 6 and promotes a combination of participation and competition, encouraging a healthy, active lifestyle in a fun and safe environment in primary schools.
 JIGSSA carnivals include swimming, cross country and athletics, and the annual Winter Games Day allows girls to sample basketball, gymnastics, netball, soccer, tennis, volleyball, AFL, hockey and cricket.
 From Year 3, girls can join the Perth College Netball Academy.

 Perth College also launched our Sports Development and Performance Program in 2022, as a foundational program that aims to engage, nurture and accelerate student participation within school and community sports environments.
 The program is designed to be inclusive for all students, catering for a variety of sporting abilities and ages whilst promoting a holistic outlook towards personal growth and team-based values.
 More information about this program is available here.